droglenc/NCMTH107/modules/Prep/GetOrganized_Hunt.md

 1. What is an "academic alert"?
 1. How many "modules" are there for this class?
 1. What is the name of the 10th module?
-1. How often will you be required to take a "module preparation quiz"?
+1. How often will you be required to prepare "module preparation materials"?
+1. How must you complete the "module preparation guide"?
-1. When must your completed "module preparation quiz" be submitted to the professor?
+1. When must your completed "module preparation guide" be submitted to the professor?
-1. What is the name of the software ("app") where you will take the "module preparation quiz"?
-1. What percent of your overall grade are the "module preparation quizzes" worth?
+1. What percent of your overall grade are the "module preparation guides" worth?
 1. How often will you be required to turn in a "module assignment"?
 1. When must your completed "module assignment" be submitted to the professor?
 1. What is the name of the software ("app") where you will submit your "module assignments"?
 1. What percent of your overall grade are the "module assignments" worth?
 1. Approximately how many hours are you expected to work outside of class time on this course?
-1. Can you bring your own computer to class?
-Do you have to have your own computer for class?
 1. Where can you find answers to Frequently Asked Questions?
 1. What is the password for accessing videos that Dr. Ogle produced and has made available on the website?
 1. Where can you find a glossary of symbols used in this course?